kennyfrc/cami.js/README.md

 ## Key Features:

-- No Build Step: Reduce complexity in your projects.
-Just import the module and start using it.
 - Reactive Web Components: We suggest to start any web application with normal HTML/CSS, then add interactive islands with Cami's reactive web components.
 Uses fine-grained reactivity with observables, computed properties, and effects.
 Also supports for deeply nested updates.
 Uses the Light DOM instead of Shadow DOM.
 - Tagged Templates: Declarative templates with lit-html.
 Supports event handling, attribute binding, composability, caching, and expressions.
 - Store / State Management: When you have multiple islands, you can use a singleton store to share state between them, and it acts as a single source of truth for your application state.
 Redux DevTools compatible.
 - Easy Immutable Updates: Uses Immer under the hood, so you can update your state immutably without excessive boilerplate.

+## Key Anti-Features:

+No Build Steps, No Client-Side Router, No JSX, No Shadow DOM.
+We want you to build an MPA, with mainly HTML/CSS, returning HTML responses & not JSON.
+Then add islands of interactivity as needed.

 ## Who is this for?

-- **Solo Developers or Lean Teams**: If you're building a small to medium-sized application, I built Cami with that in mind.
+- **Lean Teams or Solo Devs**: If you're building a small to medium-sized application, I built Cami with that in mind.
 You can start with `ReactiveElement`, and once you need to share state between components, you can add our store.
 It's a great choice for rich data tables, dashboards, calculators, and other interactive islands.
 If you're working with large applications with large teams, you may want to consider other frameworks.
 - **Developers of Multi-Page Applications**: For folks who have an existing server-rendered application, you can use Cami to add interactivactivity to your application, along with other MPA-oriented libraries like HTMX, Unpoly, Turbo, or TwinSpark.

 ## Get Started & View Examples